 Alexjandro will also participate in other research projects to improve drug systems and assist with hemodynamic stabilization in trauma patients.
 Networking and partnerships play a big role in public health, and Alexjandro is looking forward to taking advantage of such opportunities within the Texas Trauma Institute at Memorial Hermann-Texas Medical Center in Houston, TX.

-The goal of this partnership is to improve trauma research and trauma protocols for emergency medicine services, prehospital, and in-hospital acute care in order to affect the long term and short term outcomes of patients.
-Through drug and blood therapy, they will focus on patients with severe traumatic injury.
+The goal of this partnership is to improve trauma research and trauma protocols for emergency medical services, prehospital, and in-hospital acute care in order to affect the long-term and short-term outcomes of patients.
+Through drug and blood therapy, they will focus on patients with a severe traumatic injury.

-DrPH programs are very challenging, but Alexjandro is extremely excited to take this next step on his career path.
+DrPH programs are very challenging, but Alexjandro is extremely excited to take this next step in his career path.

 We at UNE Online Public Health Programs look forward to staying updated on all of Alexjandro’s future research, advancements, and accomplishments and look forward to hearing about other new adventures that our students embark upon!